Corey Haim: Early acting career

 After accompanying his sister Cari to auditions, Haim was noticed and was offered roles as a child actor.
 He began performing in commercials in 1981.
 Later, he played the role of Larry in the Canadian children's educational comedy television series The Edison Twins.
 Haim made his feature film debut in the 1984 thriller Firstborn as a boy whose family comes under threat from his mother's violent boyfriend, played by Peter Weller.
-Haim's first day of shooting was with Weller, and he attempted to compliment the older actor on his performance.
-Weller collared Haim, threw him up against a wall, and demanded Haim never speak to him after a take.
+Haim's first day of shooting was with Weller, and he attempted to compliment the older actor on his "convincingly psychotic" performance.
+Weller grabbed Haim by the collar, threw him up against a wall, and demanded that the terrified Haim never speak to him after a take.
 It took three assistants to separate them.
-Haim later admitted that he was terrified by the experience.
 Weller apologized to Haim, saying method acting caused his actions.

 In 1985, Haim appeared in supporting roles in Secret Admirer and Murphy's Romance, the latter with Sally Field, of whom he was reportedly in awe.
-Also that year, he had the leading role in Silver Bullet, Stephen King's feature adaptation of his own lycanthropic novella.
-Haim played a paraplegic 10-year-old boy who warns his uncle (played by Gary Busey) that their town is being terrorized by a werewolf.
+Also in 1985, he had the leading role in Silver Bullet, Stephen King's feature adaptation of his own lycanthropic novella; Haim played a paraplegic 10-year-old boy who warns his uncle, played by Gary Busey, that their town is being terrorized by a werewolf.
 Haim began to gain industry recognition, earning his first Young Artist Award for the NBC movie A Time to Live, in which he played Liza Minnelli's character's dying son.
 At the time, Haim's father was acting as his manager.
 He turned down a role for Haim in The Mosquito Coast, which was later taken by River Phoenix.
 Producer Stanley Jaffe approached the father to remark on Haim's gifts, and recommended that he get an agent in Los Angeles.